Discussing life insurance can be uncomfortable, yet it’s essential for many to consider securing a basic policy.

 Most insurers will want to know your current and past medical history by conducting a phone interview or a medical exam.

-Purchasing life insurance worth $100k without undergoing a medical exam can be quick and straightforward, with most healthy individuals securing coverage in under a week.
+Purchasing a $100k policy without undergoing a medical exam is fast, with most healthy individuals securing coverage in under a week.

 If you’re interested in acquiring no-exam insurance, we’re here to guide you toward the top insurers offering such policies.